Chocolate Chip No-Bake Granola Bars

 Quick Tip: Take a few minutes to really press the dough in, especially working it into the corners.
 This will ensure a firm, solid bar when they’re done!

 Remove from the freezer, lift out the pan, slice into bars and enjoy!

 - Fridge: In an airtight container for up to 2 weeks.

 - Freezer: In an airtight container for freezer-safe bag for up to 3 months.

 - Room Temperature: I recommend storing the fridge or freezer, however, they’re ok at room temp for a few days if needed ie. in a lunchbox, camping, hiking, road trips.
 Keep cool if possible.

 - No-Bake Chocolate Peanut Butter Bars

 - Vegan Peanut Butter Pretzel Energy Bars

-- 2 cups oats (use gluten-free if needed)
+- 2 cups rolled or quick oats (use gluten-free if needed)

 - 1 cup raw sunflower seeds

 - Place the rainins in a food processor and mix until they start to break down into a crumbly, sticky mixture.

-- Add everything else, expet the chocolate chips and mix until everything is well broken down and starting to form a dough.
+- Add everything else, except the chocolate chips and mix until it forms a thick, sticky dough.

-- Add the chocolate chips and pulse a few times to mix.
+- Add the chocolate chips and pulse a few times to mix them in.

-- Place in the fridge for 2-3 hours to set.
+- Place in the fridge for about an hour to firm.

 Keywords: no-bake granola bars, nut-free granola bars